iGaming17 min readMay 2026By · Banking Lead

 Several reasons occur regularly:

-• BIN sponsor pressure: the principal member bank revises its appetite for iGaming, forcing the facilitator to exit the vertical
+• BIN sponsor pressure: If the acquirer is a payment facilitator operating on a third-party BIN, the principal member bank (the BIN sponsor) may revise its appetite for iGaming merchants, forcing the facilitator to exit the vertical

-• Regulatory change: changes to gambling regulation can make iGaming acquiring compliance overhead unsustainable
+• Regulatory change: Changes to gambling regulation in key jurisdictions can make the compliance overhead for iGaming acquiring unsustainable for some providers

-• Concentration risk: some acquirers exit iGaming because their portfolio has become too concentrated in one high-risk vertical
+• Concentration risk: Some acquirers exit iGaming simply because their portfolio has become too concentrated in one high-risk vertical

 This is why a multi-acquirer stack is not optional for established operators.
 It is the only structural protection against involuntary disruption.